 Pelvic pain may become more intense after standing or sitting for extended periods but may ease upon lying down.
 Some examples of the different types of pelvic pain most commonly described by women and their possible cause or origin include:

 Slowly-developing pain could be from an inflammation of the appendix or intestinal obstruction.

 Pain aggravated by movement or during an exam may result from irritation in the lining of the abdominal cavity.

-In some cases, pelvic pain can be a result of nerve damage or a problem with the nervous system.
+In some cases, pelvic pain can result from nerve damage or a problem with the nervous system.
 It is essential that an accurate diagnosis of pelvic pain is made, since some of the causes of pelvic pain can be reversible.

 How is Pelvic Pain Diagnosed?

 In most cases, the initial diagnosis of pelvic pain at the pain clinic in Lakeland, Florida, is made after a pelvic examination, lab testing, and ultrasounds or CT-scans of the abdomen and pelvis.
 Identifying the underlying cause of the pain can be a long process.
 Often it involves the process of elimination because of the many different disorders that can cause pelvic pain.
 In some cases, a clear explanation may never be found.

 The doctor will begin by asking about the patient’s symptoms and past medical problems.
-The doctor will want to understand the timing of the pain and the presence of other symptoms related to activities such as eating, sleeping, sexual activity, and movement.
+Next, the doctor will want to understand the timing of the pain and the presence of other symptoms related to activities such as eating, sleeping, sexual activity, and movement.

 In addition to a complete medical history, the doctor will perform a physical exam.
 The doctor may perform other tests to determine the cause of the pain.